Dominica - Tips

 Branches: Executive--president (head of state), prime minister (head

-government), cabinet.
+of government), cabinet.

 Legislative--unicameral House of